Wiki · Individual Player · Last reviewed June 23, 2026

 At Anthropic, Bowman appears in public research on model behavior, alignment evaluation, and misalignment risk.
 Anthropic's 2025 pilot alignment evaluation exercise with OpenAI, coauthored by Bowman, tested public models for behaviors such as sycophancy, self-preservation, whistleblowing, support for misuse, and capacity to undermine oversight in simulated settings.

 These publications show a shift from classic benchmark scores toward risk evidence.
 The question is not only "How capable is the model?"
-It is also "How might it behave when monitored, when unmonitored, when given tools, when assisting future model development, or when placed inside an institution that relies on its output?"
+It is also "How might it behave when monitored, when unmonitored, when given tools, when assisting future model development, when evaluated by automated auditors, or when placed inside an institution that relies on its output?"

 Why He Matters